Ask the Expert

 - Install ultra violet lights next to the cooling coils to kill any mold or bacteria growing on the coils or collection pan.
 Click here to view the UV lights we offer.

 Today's new high-efficiency furnaces can save up to 50% in operating costs over a ten-year-old furnace.
 Many 1990 and earlier model furnaces have Annual Fuel Utilization Efficiency (AFUE) ratings of 65% or less.
-The minimum AFUE rated furnace that can be sold in the United States today is 80%.
+The minimum AFUE rated furnace that can be sold in the United States as of May 1, 2013 is 80% in southern states and 90% in northern states.

-Our current product offering starts at 80% AFUE and goes all the way to a very efficient 96.6% AFUE rating.
+Our current product offering starts at this minimum AFUE rating and goes all the way to a very efficient 98.3% AFUE rating.
 Depending on your average usage, higher AFUE rated furnaces can significantly reduce your gas bill.

 Upgrade to a high-efficiency air conditioner - Swapping your old, inefficient air conditioning system for a high-efficient one can cut electricity bills by one-third.
 Consult one of our professional technicians to ensure your system is the right size for your home, and you aren't over- or under-cooling for your space needs.
 Click here to view our current offering.